top of page

 Do you accept insurance?

-• In Network BCBS (PPO)
+• In Network: BCBS (PPO)

-• Out of Network Aetna and Cigna
+• Out of Network: Aetna and Cigna

-*We also accept FSA (Flex Spending Accounts) and HSA (Health Savings Accounts) as forms of payment, regardless of your coverage.
+We accept FSA (Flex Spending Accounts) and HSA (Health Savings Accounts) as forms of payment, regardless of your coverage.

 We do not accept HMO plans, Medicaid, Medicare, or VA plans.

+To verify your coverage, click below.
 We will email your results within 2-3 business days.

 Is there parking available at your clinic?